At Milk Allergy Mom, our most popular posts of all time are our cake recipes.

 Always check all labels for yourself, of course.
 Ingredients can change.

 I’ve definitely made our cake and frosting recipes soy-free.

 And she never misses out on birthday cake, Aunt Jamie’s loves spoiling her with safe cake and frosting!

-We enjoy this frosting for dipping graham crackers and for making cookie sandwiches.
+We also enjoy dipping graham crackers and making cookie sandwiches with this frosting.

 Or eat it by the spoonful.
 It’s all good.

 This will cover 12 cupcakes or a 9×9″ cake.
 Double for 24 cupcakes or a double-layer cake.

 BUTTERCREAM FROSTING INGREDIENTS